Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The creation of man| ©pululante

-Although you are allowed to take photos without flash in almost all the galleries of the Vatican Museums, photos in the Sistine Chapel are not allowed.
+Although it is allowed to take photos without flash in almost all the galleries of the Vatican Museums, photos in the Sistine Chapel are not allowed.
 You should know that there are security personnel controlling that visitors do not take pictures**(with or without flash**) because the main priority is to maintain the delicacy of Michelangelo's frescoes in the Chapel.

 Honestly, I don't recommend you to keep an eye on your camera or run away from the guards' gaze to take pictures.
-The grandeur of the place deserves your full attention and on the internet you will find thousands of high quality photos that will allow you to have a souvenir of the Chapel or see its details when you need it.
+The grandeur of the place deserves your full attention and you will find thousands of high quality photos on the internet that will allow you to have a souvenir of the Chapel or see its details whenever you need to.

 The Sistine Chapel, as its name suggests, is a religious chapel and is therefore considered a place of worship.
 To access it you will have to comply with the appropriate dress code (shoulders, knees and necklines must always be covered during the visit).